haaking/haathumb/README.md

 # haaThumb

-haaThumb is a wrapper for timthumb allowing for prettier, SEO friendly URLs.
+haaThumb is a wrapper for timthumb(lite) allowing for prettier, SEO friendly URLs.

 ## Example Usage